bartosz-ziolkowski/declare-repo/README.md

 - Opera 51+
 - Safari 12+

+## Release Information

+🎉 **Official Release Date**: *January 16, 2025* 🎉

+The Declare Repository was officially released on January 16, 2025.
+Since then, it has been empowering the declarative process modeling community with tools for efficient storage, sharing, and analysis of DECLARE process models.
+Explore the platform, contribute to its growth, and make the most of this innovative repository!

 ## Contributing

 We welcome contributions to improve the Declare Repository.
 Please follow these steps: